jsanz/links/README.md

 * The `metadata` section populates the website `<head>` element.
 * `texts` just set up the header and footer, html is allowed
 * The `links` array defines the buttons to show.
+* On each link there are two ways to specify the icon you want to see on the website:
-* On each link, the `icon` key refers to a [SimpleIcons](https://simpleicons.org) identifier.
-Check the website for the brands available.
-Sadly there are no generic icons, only brands so for some links like my main blog I used a Google Chrome icon.
+  * `icon-simpleicons` refers to a [SimpleIcons] identifier.
+Check the website for the brands available or the `node_modules/simple-icons/icons` folder.
+  * `icon-fontawesome` refers to a free [Font Awesome] icon.
+Check the `node_modules/@fortawesome/fontawesome-free/svgs/` folder and use the relative path without the `.svg` extension for example `solid/microphone`.

 The layout of the website is simple and only using [Tachyons] classes so changing fonts, colors, borders, etc. is just a matter of editing the `index.hbs` file (uncomment the full Tachyons CSS while developing).